ORGelling/CardGameUI/README.md

 Feel free to have a browse.
 For now I am keeping it simple but I plan to add actual playing cards with the QGraphicsView Framework and a QGraphicsScene.

+From hereon this is a bit of a log of things I am considering to add, with explanations by copilot of what they are and how they could work.

 Overview of QGraphicsView

 QGraphicsView is a widget in the Qt framework that displays the contents of a QGraphicsScene.
 It is part of the Graphics View Framework, which allows for the visualization of 2D graphics in a scrollable viewport.